-Data will be analyzed via an analysis of variance (ANOVA) with a term for treatment and baseline function score as a covariate.
-The primary hypothesis will be tested by a predefined contrast for comparing the Cingal group to the triamcinolone hexacetonide group.
-Formally, the hypothesis to be tested is:
+That is, Data will be analyzed via an analysis of variance (ANOVA) with a term for treatment and baseline pain score as a covariate.
+The primary hypothesis(es) will be tested by a predefined contrast for comparing the Cingal Arm to the triamcinolone hexacetonide (TH) Arm, the Cingal Arm to the Placebo Arm, and the TH Arm to the Placebo Arm.
+Formally, the hypotheses to be tested is: